Automated 2-component potting

 The polyurethane-based FERMADUR and silicone-based FERMASIL potting products, with material properties such as hardness, tensile strength and temperature resistance, are flexible in application.
 They are adjustable to the most varied conditions and requirements of the part to be potted.

-There are many reasons why 2-component potting on PU or silicone basis is used in many different branches of industry.
+There are many reasons why 2-component potting on polyurethane or silicone basis is used in many different branches of industry.
 For example, electronics and electrical parts are being built ever closer to the engine compartments of vehicles, placing higher demands for temperature resistance and head dissipation.
 Their employment ranges from automobiles and air-conditioners through electronics to lighting and solar power.

 Another reason for potting use is the introduction of digitisation in many product ranges and areas of life.
 Fault-free and reliable operation of electronics are considered a given by the customer.
 This makes the protection of highly sensitive electronics necessary.
 Through potting with cast resins, the electronics are protected from the infiltration of damp, dust, foreign bodies, and water, ensuring a long functional life.